Youlenda/Driver-Consciousness-Level-Analysis-Using-EEG-Signals/README.md

-# Bachelor-Thesis
+# Bachelor's-Thesis
-Driver's consciousness level analysis using EEG signals
+Driver's Consciousness Level Analysis Using EEG Signals

 Abstract

-Driver Fatigue is one of the main reasons for road accidents; About 30 percent of the accidents occur because of drivers' drowsiness.
-Therefore early detection of driver's drowsiness will be critical to prevent road accidents.
-Using biologic approaches such as EEG signals is the most valid method.
+One of the main reasons for road accidents is driver fatigue, around 30 per cent of the accidents occur because of the drivers' drowsiness.
+Thus, early detection of driver's drowsiness would be critical to prevent these accidents.
+Using biological approaches such as EEG signals could be one of the most efficient methods.

-In this project, EEG signals from Physionet Databases are used.
-Butterworth bandpass filter is benefited to categorize data to 5 sub-frequency bands.
-Six features such as minimum, maximum, average, energy, and entropy of the signals are extracted.
-These features are utilized for training four classifier, SVM, kNN, DT, and NN.
-Finally, k-Fold Cross Validation is employed to evaluate the classifiers.
-Accuracy of decision tree classifier (DT) reaches 95.2% for detecting drowsiness from awereness.
+In this project, EEG signals are used which have been collected by PhysioNet.
+These signals then are categorized into five sub-frequency bands by Butterworth bandpass filter.
+Next, four classifiers, SVM, kNN, DT, and NN, are trained by several extracted features, including minimum, maximum, average, energy, and entropy.
+Then, the classifiers are evaluated by k-Fold Cross Validation.
+Finally, the decision tree classifier reaches 95.2 per cent accuracy for detecting drowsiness and awareness.

-keywords: EEG signals, Classification, Driver's consciousness
+keywords: EEG Signals, Classification, Driver's Consciousness